-At Zeal, we're building a workforce platform for distributed teams—payroll, compliance, benefits, the whole thing.
-As CTO and co-founder, I've seen our company grow from just me and my co-founder Kiran in an office to a growth-stage company with a full product and design team.
+At Zeal, we're building a workforce platform for distributed teams—payroll, compliance, benefits, and more.
+As CTO and co-founder, I've seen our company grow from just me and my co-founder, Kirti, in an office to a growth-stage company with a full product and design team.

 As we scaled and hired a design team, the communication problem never really went away.
 Conveying ideas to the product team used to require long paragraphs trying to describe particular UX flows.
 Even with designers on the team, translating ideas between technical and design functions often meant writing rough mockups that lacked clarity or speed.